Online Retail Sales Training

 So, What Does Work, and How Much Training Time does Online Retail Sales Training Take?

 First, let’s get out of the idea that sales training is something to get through.
 Again, this is behavioral training.
-You can get through an hour content online in an hour, but spending that hour just viewing something won’t result in sales.
+You can get through an hour of content online in an hour, but spending that hour just viewing something won’t result in sales.

 As I’ve said a couple of times now, no training is set and forget.
 You can set and forget it, but to succeed, the process has to be managed.